-7.6 Americans with Disabilities (ADA) Policy
+6.9 Americans with Disabilities (ADA) Policy

 Fairfax University of America is a diverse community that provides equal opportunity in employment, activities, and its academic programs.
 The University does not discriminate on the basis of race, color, religion, gender, ethnic or national origin, disability, age, marital status, veteran status, membership in uniformed services, gender identity, or sexual orientation in the administration of any of its education policies, admission policies, scholarship and loan programs, and other school-administered policies and programs, or in its employment related policies and practices.
 Fairfax University of America is firmly committed to adhere to all federal and state equal opportunity and civil rights laws, including but not limited to Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA) of 1990, and their implementing regulations.
-For more information about Title IX, please see section 5.2.
-Title IX Compliance.
+For more information please see the Title IX Compliance section.

 In accordance with Title III of the Americans with Disabilities Act, Section 506, Fairfax University of America is committed to ensuring that all of its facilities and programs are accessible to all persons.
-If you believe you may qualify for course adaptations or accommodations in accordance with ADA, Section 506, it is your responsibility to contact FXUA's Office of Student Affairs for an accommodation approval letter.
+Students or prospective students who believe that they may qualify for course adaptations or accommodations in accordance with ADA, Section 506, are responsible for contacting the Office of Student Experience for an accommodation approval letter.

-Documentation about your particular diagnosis must be provided by a qualified health professional (such as a physician, surgeon, psychiatrist, licensed clinical or educational psychologist, or certified learning disability specialist), and must be currently relevant (less than 3 years old).
-The assessment of reasonable accommodation is the decision of the university and will be provided to you in a letter of accommodation for your instructors no later than the second class session.
+Documentation about the particular diagnosis must be provided by a qualified health professional (such as a physician, surgeon, psychiatrist, licensed clinical or educational psychologist, or certified learning disability specialist), and must be currently relevant (less than 3 years old).
+The assessment of reasonable accommodation is the decision of the university and will be provided to you in a letter of accommodation for the student's instructor each term no later than the second class session.

-FXUA's Office of Student Affairs contact information:
+Office of Student Experience contact information:

-Email: studentaffairs@fxua.edu Phone: (703) 591-7042 ext.
-367
+Email: studentexperience@fxua.edu Phone: (703) 591-7042